RenderKit/embree/doc/src/api.md

 relying on SYCL.

-The SYCL language spec puts some restrictions to device functions, such as disallowing: global variable access, malloc, invokation of virtual functions, function pointers, runtime type information, exceptions, recursion, etc. See Section `5.4.
+The SYCL language spec puts some restrictions to device functions, such as disallowing: global variable access, malloc, invocation of virtual functions, function pointers, runtime type information, exceptions, recursion, etc. See Section `5.4.
 Language Restrictions for device functions` of the [SYCL